Mr.

 contain a four to five minute presentation to the class.

-On October 19th-20th, we will be
+On the week starting October 21, we will be

 of completing a quality project, is submitting it on time.